chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 ### APIs

-All APIs assume user identification is available with the request.
+All APIs assume user identification is available with the request and the dataset being worked on is specified in the url POST - geneset
+PUT - geneset (change geneset or add/remove genes to geneset) DELETE - geneset
+GET
+LIST

 #### POST geneset/{dataset_uuid}/upload